MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 ## Connect a virtual machine

-To connect a virtual machine to your new NAT network, connect the internal switch you created in the first step of the [NAT Network Setup](setup_nat_network.md#create-a-nat-virtual-network) section to your virtual machine.
+To connect a virtual machine to your new NAT network, connect the internal switch you created in the first step of the [NAT Network Setup](setup_nat_network.md#create-a-nat-virtual-network) section to your virtual machine using the VM Settings menu.

-## Test the NAT network

-## Remove NAT network

 ## References
 Read more about [NAT networks](https://en.wikipedia.org/wiki/Network_address_translation)